VasilisaRudneva/OtherScripts/README.md

 # OtherScripts

-Here are some scripts that don't belong to any project in particular
+Scripts that don't belong to any project in particular